We're here to help!CALL TODAY: 954-568-3636

 If you drive a vehicle with a high center of gravity, it’s imperative to drive accordingly.
 Drivers are also responsible for vehicle maintenance, and a worn tire does not qualify as a defect.
 Failing to replace worn tires can lead to you incurring partial fault for the incident.
 Florida operates under a pure comparative negligence law, meaning that if a plaintiff is partially at fault his or her compensation reduces by a proportionate amount.
 For example, a plaintiff found 25% at fault for an incident will only receive 75% of the compensation awarded.

 Rollover accidents have a high likelihood of causing severe injuries or even deaths, so it’s important to hold the responsible parties accountable after a rollover.
-The Law Offices of David I. Fuchs has over a decade of experience representing clients in all manner of cases, and we want drivers in Fort Lauderdale, Florida and the surrounding area to know they can turn to us for legal representation after a rollover accident.
+David I. Fuchs, Injury & Accident Lawyer, P.A. has over a decade of experience representing clients in all manner of cases, and we want drivers in Fort Lauderdale, Florida and the surrounding area to know they can turn to us for legal representation after a rollover accident.

 Contact our team today to schedule a free, no-obligation consultation with one of our Fort Lauderdale injury attorneys.
 We’d be happy to discuss the details of your situation and let you know how we can be of assistance.